-5.7.2.1 Background.
+5.7.2.1 Background

 Accidents in boat operations injure our personnel, reduce our operational capabilities, and cost money.
 Many of these mishaps have generally been attributed to crewmember error caused by insufficient training, or experience, compounded by prolonged operations and crew fatigue.
 Evidence exists to associate a high percentage of the mishaps with prolonged operations and crew fatigue.
 Since fatigue adversely affects operational capability and safety, it is necessary to establish reasonable boat crew utilization criteria.
-In doing so, mandatory boat crew mission hour limits have been established in References (ee), (ff) and (ii).
+In doing so, mandatory boat crew mission hour limits have been established in reference (g).